rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

 Mission accomplished!
 The error trait gave us everything we needed to build error reports enriched by context relevant to our application.
-This same pattern can be implement many error reporting patterns, such as including help text, spans, http status codes, or backtraces in errors which are still accessible after the error has been converted to a `dyn Error`.
+This same pattern can implement many error reporting patterns, such as including help text, spans, http status codes, or backtraces in errors which are still accessible after the error has been converted to a `dyn Error`.